magento/devdocs/src/_includes/graphql/customer-orders-output.md

 #### CreditMemoTotal attributes {#CreditMemoTotal}

-The CreditMemoTotal object contains details about the totals of an credit memo.
+The CreditMemoTotal object contains details about the totals of a credit memo.

 Attribute | Data type | Description
 --- | --- | ---